Best Places to Visit in Gangotri

 Harsil is a beautiful valley where most of the people belong to the Bhotia tribe.
 The weather in Harsil stays comfortable in summer, but in winter, it becomes very cold and can reach freezing temperatures.

 Harsil is known for its deodar and apple trees.
 It is about 72 km from Uttarkashi, on the way to Gangotri.
-The Bhagirathi River passes through Harsil that makes it even more beautiful.
-You can take a short walk, visit nearby villages or just relax near the river.
+The Bhagirathi River passes through Harsil, which makes it even more beautiful.
+You can take a short walk, visit nearby villages, or just relax near the river.

 Tapovan